 But I have just found that the kids really really come into themselves when they’re not being educated, but they’re given a space to educate themselves.
 And that, you know the root word for educate is “educo” which is “to come from within”.
 And so I’m going to get to some of the principles.
 First of all, every child is unique.
 Right?
 This one is the one who at 15 I thought “I’m a little concerned.
 I need to get him working on his math.”
 He was the age of a sophomore and he still hadn’t let me require that he finished the fractions and decimals section of elementary school.
 He just got stuck on fractions and decimals, didn’t want anything to do with it.
 But he loved computer programming.
 He loved to be on the computer.
 And there was one time when he was about 13 that he was upstairs working on a computer program and one of the things he had wanted when he was 10 is like “Mom, I want to learn Python.
 It’s a computer language.”
 I’m like “Okay.”
 You know and I’m doing this homeschool thing where I follow what they want to do.
 So I’m looking it up and I can’t find anywhere where he can learn Python.
 The only place that offered it was corporations coming into other corporations to train employees for this like $2,000 training session of organizational whatever’s.
 And I’m like “He’s ten.
 How do I get him into that?”
 You know.
 And so I ended up finding a professor at a college nearby who was on wyzant which is a tutoring website.
 We found this professor who’s willing to come to our house once a week and sit down with him and teach him Python.

 And so then fast forward, he’s about thirteen and he’s upstairs working on a program and he’s like “Hey mom how do I get this ball to speed up as it gets closer to the hole?
 What would I do with that?”
 I’m like “I don’t know, it’s probably some kind of inverse relation.
 It’s, it would probably be a fraction or something.”
 And he’s like “Huh.”
 So he plays with things like “Oh that actually made it slow down.
 Oh.”
 And so he flips it around and says “Oh I got it.”
-I said “Jared do you know you just did algebra?”
+I said “JD do you know you just did algebra?”
 He’s like “What?”
 I said “Yeah you just did algebra.
 It’s about finding the unknown variable.
 You know finding unknown figures.”
 And he’s like “Really?”
 I said “Yeah.”
 He says “Well I think I’ll like algebra.”
 I said “Yeah so you should probably do your fractions and decimals.”
 And he’s like “Ugh.”
 And then he asks me “Mom what’s calculus?”
 I’m like “Come here.”
 So we sit down and we look up something on the internet about calculus.
 It was like a little video clip probably on Khan Academy.
 And I said “Just watch this and see what, let’s see what you think of it.”
 And he’s watching it and he’s glued to it and he’s like “Oh, oh.”
 And he starts going “Ah!!”
 He was doing that and I’m like “What?”
 He says, “Do you have any idea how happy, happy this makes me?
 I’m like “What?”
 He says, “I finally understand the point of graphs, like the point of a graph.”
 And he’s like “This makes sense.” because of what he’d been doing in this computer programming.
 It means calculus was making sense to him.
 But he hadn’t done his fractions and decimals.
 And so I thought “Alright, let’s, let’s just skip fractions and decimals.”
 I figured if he needs them at some point, it’ll matter in that moment and he’ll go grab it and then he’ll get it to move on.
 But he doesn’t have to sit and focus on fractions and decimals for a unit and drill and stuff like that because there’s no application.
 So instead I said “Let’s just, let’s just play with some calculus.”

 So when I brought him to that school he was 15.
 The first year he took.
 And I’ll, I’ll read this to you now.
 So he is now 19.
 And what happened was that first year he took three classes just to kind of get his feet wet.
 I think it was seminary, speech and debate, and one other.
 He didn’t want anything too intense, you know.
 But then the next year he’s like “I know I want to be with my friends in their math classes and all I’ve had is pre-algebra.”
 You know he’d done that at home some.
 But he thought “I really want to be in calculus by the end of my senior year.”
 And so the reason I have this in my hand is because two weeks ago, and by the way when the conference coordinators created this and asked what our topics were, that thought came to me.
 “Children- meeting them where they’re at” which is bad grammar but I called it that anyway.
-My thought was about Jared.
-I wanted to talk to you about Jared and, and what I’ve learned parenting him.
+My thought was about JD.
+I wanted to talk to you about JD and, and what I’ve learned parenting him.
 Because it’s been a little bit nail-biting over the years to see this brilliant, brilliant young man.
 I mean he has a, an amazing brain.
 Amazing brain and me wondering if I am holding him back, if I’m stunting his growth by not feeding him with all the possible classes he could take in and do well at.
 But instead, letting him be bored.
 Letting him be bored.
 I’m going to talk about that principle in a little bit.
 But deep down I felt like this is what I needed to do is to let him be bored and find out that he is the captain of his soul.
 He is the one that if he wants to learn something, let him be the one to go be hungry for it.
 And like I said, nail biting for a while.
 But I believe that each one of us is born with an innate desire to learn all that we need to learn to accomplish and fulfill our life’s mission.
 And so if it’s not important to our life’s mission, then we won’t need to learn it.
 And if it is, then we will have that innate desire to learn it when we need to learn it.
 And I banked on it.
 I risked my family’s education on that principle because it felt so true to me.

-And so when I gave the conference coordinators this title I was thinking about Jared but then my next thought was “What, what do I have to show for it?”
-What can I show that says Jared turned out okay.
+And so when I gave the conference coordinators this title I was thinking about JD but then my next thought was “What, what do I have to show for it?”
+What can I show that says JD turned out okay.
 You know?
 And I mean he’s a good kid.
 He’s a good kid.
 He’s, he’s fun, he’s smart, he’s bright, he did well in school, but most of the time lately he’s been playing video games.
 And momma bear in me is like “That’s not okay.”
 Right?
 I don’t know if you’re familiar with Legend of Zelda.
 It’s an adventure game where they go and solve puzzles and just explore and it’s problem-solving.
 And there was one day that he was playing the video game and I’m thinking “He should really be doing something more productive.”
 And for a while there the family, all of us would kind of get on his case about wasting his time.
 About escaping.
 Until something inside told me “Stop it and sit down with him and watch.
 Watch what he’s doing.
 Watch what he’s doing.”
 And so this is a map of The Legend of Zelda game.
 I don’t really know my way around it but somewhere on here is this main castle where a lot of people play this game by going around, gathering resources and getting to the castle and saving the girl.
 And that’s the ultimate goal of the game.
 And once you save the girl, it’s all over.
 You know, game ends.
 And you have to gather resources in order to accomplish this and in order to fight the obstacle that are in the way.
 And so a goal-oriented person which is like me would just see how fast I can get it over with.
 Right?
 When he showed me his map, it looked like this.
 He said “I intentionally avoid that castle because I don’t want it to end and I want to make sure I don’t miss a thing that could be solved on the peripheral.
 I don’t want to miss a thing.
 I want to conquer every puzzle that’s on this map before I go solve the main puzzle.”
 And something just kind of woke me up and said, “You know there are different personalities.
 Our kids are so different.
 Some are very goal-oriented, they want to check it off.
 They want to check it off.”
 And a lot of times our system and even us as parents reward the child who is goal oriented.
 And we don’t really acknowledge so much the child who just loves learning and doesn’t want to miss a thing.

-And so when I saw this, my first thought was “Oh my goodness Jared plays the game the way he lives his life.
+And so when I saw this, my first thought was “Oh my goodness JD plays the game the way he lives his life.
 He’s not in a hurry to do the next thing because he’s still figuring out everything there is to figure out on this level.”
 And it just changed the way I viewed him.
 And now the whole family sits and watches and play and we laugh about the things he finds and, and he’s not made wrong anymore for that.
 And I also realized that he wasn’t escaping, he wasn’t escaping to the game.
 He was keeping, his brain is so hungry to solve problems.
 It’s what he does.
 That he does is to keep his brain sharp while he’s saving money to go to college.
 He had to come home after the first semester because he ran out of money.
 And he’s just been saving up and waiting until he could go back again.
 And so our family life has been a lot more joyful by meeting him where he’s at.
 That makes sense?
 Alright.
 So that was my, I wanted to share that with you.
 But then I thought “Okay well how do we know he’s going to turn out okay?”
 Right?
 A week and a half ago he tosses me his phone and I pick it up and normally it’s a funny joke or something he wants to share with me and I look at it and it’s not a funny joke.
 It’s a letter from Brigham Young University and it said “Congratulations you’ve just been given full tuition scholarship for the next three semesters.”
 I’m like “What?
 Wait what?
 What’d you do?”
 He says “I applied for a scholarship.”
 I says “Well when did you do this?”
 He says “January.”
 I said “Well how’d you get it?”
 He says “I wrote an essay.”
 Like no big deal, you know.
 And I said “Well what did you write?”
 And so he told me and I hadn’t read it until yesterday.
 I said you need to send that to me because I want to share it with the class.
 This was his essay that got him a full tuition scholarship to BYU.
-He says- oh and then I said “Jared why do you let us think that you don’t do anything all day?”
+He says- oh and then I said “JD why do you let us think that you don’t do anything all day?”
 And he just grinned.
 He just loves being this mysterious anomaly in the family.

-Here’s what he said: ”My name is Jared Daniel Householder, I’m 19 years old, being born on August 12 1999, and my mom says I’m handsome sometimes.
+Here’s what he said: ”My name is JD Householder, I’m 19 years old, being born on August 12 1999, and my mom says I’m handsome sometimes.
 I like to read, hang out with friends, play video games, learn, and generally improve.
 I was born in California and I moved to Arizona when I was 4 years old.
 I started my first day of school about three months later and I never felt like I fit in.
 It always felt like there was something I didn’t understand socially.
 Sometimes there was a rule I didn’t know about or I didn’t know how to behave around others.
 It was as if I was put into a sport without knowing the goals or rules and it was very disorienting.
 I was able to make lots of friends anyway but that feeling of not knowing what I was doing was still there.
 My years in homeschooling were very unproductive.”
 Thanks for painting me that way honey.
 He says “We used a system that relied on self motivation to learn as my mom didn’t want us to be burned out on education.
 Great in theory but at the time this meant that I didn’t do any learning.
 I worked on problem solving skills by playing online puzzle video games and since my mom and dad were busy trying to keep our family of seven kids afloat after the, after the recession, we, my older sister and three younger siblings also learned a lot about housekeeping and cooking.
 I always loved computer games and I decided when I was 8 or so that I wanted to learn to make them.
 So over the course of my homeschooling I taught myself JavaScript, HTML, CSS, PHP, Python, my sequel, and a little bit of Java.
 Also I could learn how to make these computer games.
 I took seminary as a high school freshman, when I was the age of a sophomore I still had essentially a second grade education.
 And I knew I had to fix that.
 I started slow taking just three classes: seminary, Latin, and speech and debate.
 I enjoyed the challenge and I bumped it up to seven classes the next year.
 I knew I needed to get caught up on math if I wanted a future in computer programming and I started with algebra 2.”
 He started with algebra 2.
 I remember the conversation we had the math teacher like where should we put him?
 And the math teacher for some reasons that I want you in my class.
 And he was the right personality to help him.
 He mentored him through that year.
 He says “It started rough.”
 Can you imagine?
 He hadn’t done his fractions and decimals yet.
 “But by 1/4 into the school year I refused to let a single problem go by without fully understanding it.
 I passed the class with a hundred percent and leftover extra credit.
 As a senior I knew I didn’t want to stop at anything below the best, hardest class my school offered which was calculus.
 I spent eight hours a day through the summer on Khan Academy so that I could skip pre-calculus and go straight to it by the time the year began.
 I was the only one prepared for the class as the school’s only pre-calc teacher’s abilities were lacking to say the least.
 I became the math tutor for nearly everyone taking that subject whether in my class or not.
 The valedictorian, also a BYU student credited me in her speech as the reason she passed the class.
 I also took my first English class ever that year.” his senior year “and ended up earning the student of the year award for the school, not just for the class.
 I love learning, I crave the challenge, and I hope I can continue to do so here at BYU.”
 He’s interesting, right?
 He’s interesting.

 And every one of us I believe has the ability to learn what we’re interested in desiring to learn.
 And I think if we rely on that principle as we raise our kids and we start looking at who are they, what are their interests?
 We don’t know why they have those interests, we don’t know why they’re inborn, but as parents we can look for those clues and just see where it leads because it leads to interesting things.
 Now you might think “Okay well he’s just one child that’s an interesting story.”
 I can look at each of my kids and see how they all took different paths to get to these places that are so unique and so fulfilling for each of them.
 I now have 26 year old, a 23 year old, a 21 year old, a 20 year old, and my youngest is 12.
 And so I’m seeing that they’re all coming out of it with this personal leadership.
 Personal leadership.
 So let’s talk about the formula.
 So here’s a formula that I found seems to work for each child and you might ask yourself, think of the one child you’re most concerned about right now.
 What do you want your child to be doing but he or she is not doing?
-For me it was Jared not doing fractions and decimals.
-Or more recently it was Jared not working harder to get on with his life.
+For me it was JD not doing fractions and decimals.
+Or more recently it was JD not working harder to get on with his life.
 You know?
 When you can’t see there’s progress going on it’s hard to know if they’re just wasting away.
 What are they doing now instead?
-In Jared’s case he’s playing that game.
+In JD’s case he’s playing that game.
 What are they good at doing?
 He was good at the game.
 Yeah.
 And so I saw a big gap between what I think he should be doing and this playing the game thing.

 But I also recognize that for him sometimes he would avoid being with the family.
 Like if we were having a family activity, he sees himself as an adult now because he’s now 19.
 You know.
 He’s older than 18 so it doesn’t have to be with the family things as much.
 And I’m like “Well let’s figure this out.
 Are you a roommate?
 Because roommates pay rent.
 Or are you a family member.”
 You know.
 And we’re having this discussion and so for him, a step towards being that independent grown human being would be the way he interacts with the family.
 I’m like “Okay so you are an adult in the family.
 Alright this is what that’s gonna look like.”
 I found out that he is really, really, really good at moderating tense conversations.
 He’s very logical, he doesn’t get emotional, and he says “I learned from watching my older siblings fight with my parents that an argument goes better as long as you don’t escalate your voice higher than the person you’re arguing with.
 If you can always stay a notch lower than that person, then-” I can’t remember how he put it but it goes better.
 It diffuses things because instead everybody’s trying to escalate higher than the other person.
 So he, we recognize he has that skill.
 And we were having a family council and some of the kids were fighting and I was like “I don’t know.
 I don’t know what to do with this because you’re right and you’re right and it doesn’t work together.”
-And I looked at Jared like an adult and I said “Jared what would you do in this situation?”
+And I looked at JD like an adult and I said “JD what would you do in this situation?”
 And he had the answer.
 He’s like “da-da-da-da-da.”
 And it was gone.
 I was like “Oh you’re good at that.”
 And he said “I don’t mind being the moderator, I just don’t have any authority.”
 I’m like “Alright family, what do you think.
-Can we give Jared some authority in moderating arguments with the kids?”
+Can we give JD some authority in moderating arguments with the kids?”
 And everybody was like yes except for Sarah.
 She wasn’t sure that would be a good idea.
 But we discovered a talent that he has and we focus on that.
 We focused on how good he is in his game and because we are now appreciating him for who he is and his skills, everything else is starting to fall into place.

 The fact that he would go and get himself a scholarship without me even telling him how to do that, I tried that the year before and hit brick walls.
 I’m like “You are so talented you could totally get scholarships.”
 “Yeah I probably should.”
 And never really followed up on that to the degree that he could.
 So he did that all in his own.
 And then the last thing is “Trust in the principles.”
 So here is the principles.
 Alright number one “There is genius potential inside of each child.
 Each child has a unique mission to fulfill.
 Every child is born with an innate desire to learn everything they will need to know to fulfill their life’s mission.
 Knowledge is awesome but I believe a love of learning is even better.”
 “The solution to every problem is only an idea away” and that is a principle I’ve relied on with each of my kids whenever I’m facing a “Oh my goodness I don’t know what to do for this child right now, I’m stumped.”
 I have to remember that the solution to that is only an idea away and I can tap into those ideas by imagining the outcome that I want.
 If I see them in my mind’s eye on the screen of my mind as a productive, happy adult raising a family, whatever, I, I see for them and I imagine that.
 And I imagine it as if it was already happening to put myself in a happy grateful place, then I come back to the problem I say “Well what is the solution to this problem?”
 And I can see it more clearly.
 There’s something about seeing it and feeling it that kind of tunes you into a different broadcast of ideas.